McKean-Vlasov SDEs under Measure Dependent Lyapunov Conditions: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Sandy Davie and X\={i}l\'{i}ng Zh\={a}ng, both from the University of Edinburgh, for numerous discussions on the topic of this work and many helpful suggestions.

-William Hammersley was supported by The Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh.
+Moreover, we are indebted to both referees for careful reading of the manuscript and their comments which helped significantly improve the paper.